mautrix/docs/bridges/general/troubleshooting.md

 If the bridge only has one user, then contact list names should be safe to enable.

+## Signal: Identity failure occurred while sending message to +phone
+This error happens if the remote user's encryption identity changed (e.g. if they reinstalled Signal).
+In groups, it usually means one or more of the participants changed devices, but the message was still sent to everyone else.

+To solve it, you can either use `!signal safety-number +phone` and then copy the safety number to the `mark-trusted` command, or you can run signald with the `--trust-new-keys` and `--trust-all-keys-on-start` CLI options to have it automatically trust new key.
+See <https://signald.org/articles/config/> for more info on those options.

 ## `pip` failed building wheel for python-olm

 #### `fatal error: olm/olm.h: no such file or directory`